 School Attendance Policy

-Well then they went and changed things again on me.
+Well, then they went and changed the school attendance policy again on me.
 I took my kids out of school for 4 days and got the hate mail.

 This was my Facebook status from September 2015.

 I thought we had an understanding, Frisco ISD.
 5 unexcused absences before the letters start.
 So I only took the kids out for 4.
 I feel robbed of my extra vacation day now.
 Last year you sent me letters, we laughed, we joked, we carried on while my children continued to make straight A’s in their classes.
 This year though, it has started earlier.
 The letters come after 3 unexcused absences.
 Ok, I know the drill.
 It was my decision to take my children out of school for vacation to a conference that was designed to promote family togetherness.
 Something I value more than the 4 days of school they missed, especially since my oldest daughter has started middle school which can be a tough time.

 Laughing and creating memories and solidifying that bond we have as a family will help her get through those tough times and give her the courage to stand up to bullies and come to the defense of those who need a friend, because she knows without a doubt that her family supports her.
 But now the phone calls from 2 different schools, a teacher and vice principal and an attendance action plan just wastes my time and theirs.